top of page

 Don't Roast Your Chestnuts in an Unsafe Fireplace

 In North Texas, we hardly ever have a chance to use our fireplaces.
-But when temperatures get down to 30-40 degrees outside, our caveman instincts kick in and we are ready to be warmed by a nice cozy fire.
+But when temperatures drop to 30-40 degrees outside, we eagerly anticipate the warmth of a nice cozy fire.
 The fireplace becomes the epicenter of the home when the weather and/or the time is right.
-Most of us just throw in some wood or turn on the gas and let the good times roll, right?
+Most of us just throw in some wood or turn the gas on and turn on the TV, right?

-The (NFPA) National Fire Protection Association has put guidelines on the levels of inspection that a fireplace and chimney should go through.
-Prior to 2000 it was up to the company doing the inspection how thorough that inspection had to be.
+The (NFPA) National Fire Protection Association has standards for the levels of inspections for fireplaces and chimneys.
+Before 2000, it was up to the company doing the inspection how thorough that inspection must be.
 NFPA now has three levels of certifications.

 Level 1